credativ/plutono/docs/sources/administration/configuration.md

 ### disable_sanitize_html

-If set to true Grafana will allow script tags in text panels.
+If set to true Plutono will allow script tags in text panels.
 Not recommended as it enables XSS vulnerabilities.
 Default is false.
-This setting was introduced in Grafana v6.0.
+This setting was introduced in Plutono v6.0.

 ## [plugins]